inttter/iinter.me/content/steam.md

 ### End

-Steam is great and has a lot of features which help to extend it and provide QOL features, whereas other launchers lack these as they are either very **barebones**, lack anything **notable**, or are **downright bad**, or sometimes all three.
+Steam is great and has a lot of features which help to extend it and provide QOL features, where as most other launchers lack these features as they are either **barebones**, lack anything **notable** about them, or are just downright **bad** or **hard** to use.
+Sometimes, it can be all three.